Edinburgh City F.C.: Foundation and early history (1928–2016)

-Promotion to the SPFL (2016–2022)
+Promotion to SPFL (2016–2022)

-The victory over East Stirling meant it was the first time a non-league club had been promoted to the professional league using the newly established 'pyramid' system below the SPFL.
+The victory over East Stirling meant it was the first time a non-league club had been promoted to the professional league using the newly established pyramid system below the SPFL.

 Edinburgh City finished in seventh place during their first Scottish League Two season in 2016–17.
 Ross Allum scored City's first ever goal as an SPFL club in a cup defeat to Hamilton Academical at Meadowbank.
 Their first SPFL league goal was scored by Craig Beattie.

 Under James McDonaugh they avoided the relegation play-offs in 2018, finishing eight points ahead of bottom placed Cowdenbeath.
 They fared better in 2018–19 following investment from Tom Tracy, finishing third and qualifying for the League One promotion play-offs.
 However, they were knocked out by Clyde in the play-off semi-finals, losing 4–0 over two legs.

 Edinburgh City sat second in the table after 27 games when the truncated 2019–20 season was brought to an early finish in April 2020.
 In the 2020–21 Scottish League Two season, a limited number of fixtures were played due to the COVID-19 pandemic.
 City again found themselves in the play-offs after a second place league finish on goal difference.
 In the play-off final against League One opponents Dumbarton, City would experience play-off disappointment again, losing 3–2 on aggregate.

 Finally, after finishing 4th in the 2021–22 season following the appointment of Alan Maybury, Edinburgh City navigated the League One play-offs and earned promotion to Scottish League One after victory against Annan Athletic.
 It meant the club would play in the 3rd tier of Scottish football for the first time in its history.
 They won the tie on aggregate 3–2, and Innes Murray's long range strike at Galabank Stadium sparked scenes of joy on the pitch at full time.